yubinsun/Grader-Tools/README.md

 ### Be careful not to include sensitive privicy infomation and course related information.
 Check before every commit.
+Do NOT include any test bench, student submissions files here.
 ## Content
 1. Run verilog (or VHDL) in batch and extract output.
 2. Manual grader.
 Useful when grading report.